 The annual salmon run plays a huge role in the productivity and style of fishing.
 Every summer millions of Pacific Salmon return to their home streams to spawn and die, contributing in this natural cycle of life that maintains the health and productivity of the fishery.

-The month of June is marked by the arrival of the mighty king salmon and the mass exodus of salmon fry heading down stream to the ocean.
-Trout fishing during this period is typically excellent and perhaps the best time of the year to experience some of Alaska’s dry fly-fishing for rainbows as well as swinging flies and trolling for Chinook Salmon.
+The month of June is marked by the arrival of the mighty king salmon and the mass exodus of salmon fry heading downstream to the ocean.
+Trout fishing during this period is typically excellent and perhaps the best time of the year to experience some of Alaska’s dry fly and mouse fishing for rainbows as well as swinging flies and trolling for Chinook.

-JULY (DIVERSITY IN SPECIES) – GREAT MONTH FOR “EVERYTHING ALASKA”
+JULY – DIVERSITY – GREAT MONTH FOR “EVERYTHING ALASKA”